-In April 2019, Dr Shah will be delivering a paper entitled Arab Riots, London Spring at the ‘From the State to the Streets’ Conference at the University of Manchester.
-Join us if you can by using the booking link below:
+In April 2019, we delivered a paper entitled Arab Riots, London Spring at the ‘From the State to the Streets’ Conference at the University of Manchester.

 As mass audiences, we are often confronted by state violence through the re-framings, representations, and re-contextualisation’s that we encounter through the mainstream news coverage that reaches our screens.
 However, we often fail to ask what underpins these re-framings?
 Or question the relationship between the State and the Media.
 The paper draws comparisons between the British television coverage of the “London Riots” and the “Arab Spring” to consider issues surrounding media complicities and the representation of state violence in mainstream British television news contexts, to ask: